By Luis Valdes

 3. You can get loads that rival some 10mm loads

-I’ve carried a GLOCK 22 as my primary duty gun in the majority of my LE career and it’s never failed me.
+I carried a GLOCK 22 as my primary duty gun for the majority of my LE career and it never failed me.
 The .40 S&W has and will do the job.
 The gold standard 180gr JHP loads from Winchester, Speer, Remington, Hornady, and Cor-Bon are all dependable.

 While some deride it as the amateur’s caliber, I believe it’s just the opposite.
-It’s the cartridge of the discriminating shooter, the true believer of the “master of one gun” mindset.
-You get compact-ness, capacity, power, and penetration all without the issues of excessive recoil or weight.
+It’s increasingly the cartridge of the discriminating shooter, the true believer of the “master of one gun” mindset.
+You get compactness, capacity, power, and penetration all without the issues of excessive recoil or weight.

-Some complain about the price of .40 S&W. Yet I find it for about the same per-round price as 9mm.
+Some complain about the price of .40 S&W. It is more expensive these days, but its advantages justify the extra cost.
 Reloading it on a press is a breeze.
 With its flexibility, I can load powder puff plinkers or big game stoppers.
-I’ve actually used my G24 to hunt hogs and deer.
-And that’s with the factory 180gr Winchester Ranger SXT load.
+I’ve actually used my G24 to hunt hogs and deer, and that’s with the factory 180gr Winchester Ranger SXT load.

 For protection from armored meat eaters like Florida’s numerous gators, crocs, and bath salt-addicted zombies, the .40 S&W does the job there, too.
 A 200gr Hardcast Solid from Double Tap does the job against those pesky marine meat eaters and two-legged predators alike.

-The fad of shooters jumping back to the 9mm is just that.
-One those that gun owners inevitably go through from time to time (remember the .380 mouse gun craze of a decade ago?).
-Soon enough 9mm will viewed weak and everyone will jump onto the .45 ACP.
+The fad of shooters jumping back to the 9mm seems to be a fait accompli at this point.
+It’s one of those things that gun owners inevitably go through from time to time (remember the .380 mouse gun craze?).
+Who knows?
+Soon 9mm may be viewed as weak and the tide will turn toward .45 ACP.
 Or 10mm.
-In fact, that’s already occurring to a certain extent as we’ve seen more a resurgence in those two cartridges.
+These things tend to change over time.

-The .40 S&W just keeps chugging along after a quarter century of service.
+Meanwhile, the .40 S&W keeps chugging along after a third of a century of service.
 The cartridge isn’t going anywhere.
-Sure, its popularity may wane and the “cool” guys may move to something else.
-But this dyed-in-the-wool, tried-and-true devotee ain’t going anywhere.
-I’m sticking with .40 S&W and I thank you for leaving more options on store shelves for me when the next panic buy comes.
+Its popularity may wane and the cool guys may move on to something else, but this dyed-in-the-wool, tried-and-true devotees ain’t going anywhere.
+I’m sticking with .40 S&W and I thank you for leaving more options on store shelves for me when the next panic buying comes.

 Haters gonna hate.